ASU/asu-unity-stack/README.md

 ## Quickstart Guide

 #### Local development
-The easiest way to get started is to spin up react-cosmos as a dev environment:
+The easiest way to get started is to spin up storybook as a dev environment:

 1. ```yarn install```
 2. ```yarn storybook```